Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Feasibility demonstration at the CRYRING@ESR

 Other sensitivity studies focus on the possibility of the $i$-process as a plausible explanation for the abundance pattern observed in CEMP (Carbon-Enhanced Metal-Poor) stars\,\cite{Hampel2016}.
 For this, recent sensitivity studies\,\cite{Choplin21} identified that a better knowledge of neutron-capture cross sections for $^{137}$Cs, $^{144}$Ce, $^{153}$Sm,$^{155}$Sm, and $^{151}$Nd are required.

-On the one hand, perhaps with the exception of $^{137}$Cs and $^{144}$Ce, none of these nuclei of interest for the $i$-process can be accessed presently for neutron-capture experiments with conventional direct techniques.
-On the other hand, the short half-lives represent no limitation for the proposed experiments in inverse kinematics, provided that sufficiently intense secondary beams can be produced at a RIB facility and accumulated in the storage ring.
+With the exception of $^{137}$Cs and $^{144}$Ce, none of these nuclei of interest for the $i$-process can be accessed presently for neutron-capture experiments with conventional direct techniques.
+However, the short half-lives represent no limitation for experiments in inverse kinematics, provided that sufficiently intense secondary beams can be produced at a RIB facility and accumulated in the storage ring.

-Similarly to the cases discussed in the preceding section, some of these nuclides can be best accessed via in-flight fragmentation, others via ISOL.
-A few examples of nuclides that can be efficiently produced at ISOL facilities are listed in Tab.\ref{tab:ISAC}.
-Some of them could be also studied via in-flight fragmentation, however the inefficient duty cycle including the deceleration from higher primary/secondary beam energies to very low energies of several 100\,keV may pose constraints in order to perform the neutron-capture experiments at a storage ring.
-The renewed interest on the $i$-process will provide additional candidates for measurements in the coming years.
+A few examples of nuclides that can be efficiently produced at ISOL facilities are listed in Table\,\ref{tab:ISOL}.
+Some of them could be also studied via in-flight fragmentation, but the inefficient duty cycle including the deceleration from higher primary/secondary beam energies to very low energies of several 100\,keV may pose constraints to perform the neutron-capture experiments at a storage ring.
+The renewed interest in the $i$-process will identify additional candidates for measurements in the coming years.

 For $r$-process nucleosynthesis studies, comprehensive data surveys are essential, far beyond isolated measurements on single nuclei \cite{Surman08,Arcones23}.
 Neutron captures reactions play a decisive role in shaping the final abundance patterns, defining the positions and shapes of the $r$-process peaks at $A\approx$ 80, 130, and 195, and driving the formation of the rare-earth peak at $A\approx$160.
 Although most models along the $r$-process path assume an ($n,\gamma$)$\rightleftharpoons$($\gamma,n$) equilibrium (where single neutron captures do not play a big role), neutron capture rates become particularly critical during the pre-equilibrium phase and the subsequent freeze-out, where they directly influence the pattern of the abundance distribution.
+Earlier sensitivity studies showed that cross sections of nuclei around the $N$=82 and 126 shell closures at $A$$\approx$130 and 195 have the highest impact on the abundances, for any of the discussed explosive astrophysical scenarios ~\cite{Surman14,Mumpower16}.
+For the finetuning of reaction models, on the other hand, systematic measurements along isotopic chains are extremely valuable.